frankodoom/Comet.SMS/readme.txt

-The INSERT statement conflicted with the FOREIGN KEY constraint
         )     *                  (       *     (
    (   ( /(   (  `          *   )  )\ )  (  `    )\ )
    )\  )\())  )\))(   (   ` )  /( (()/(  )\))(  (()/(